eldar-mustafayev/jsonb-smart-union/README.md

 ## Introduction

-Working with JSONB data in PostgreSQL can be challenging when you need to merge objects in a way that intelligently handles conflicting values and nested structures.
+Working with JSONB data in PostgreSQL can be challenging when you need to merge objects in a way that intelligently handles conflicting values, nested structures, and duplicates.
 JSONB Union comes to the rescue by providing a simple yet powerful function that smartly combines two JSONB objects, catering to a wide range of scenarios.

 ## Features

 - **Smart Merge**: JSONB Union handles conflicting non-null values by combining them into arrays, preserving both elements.
 - **Recursive Comparison**: When encountering nested JSONB objects, JSONB Union will recursively compare their keys and merge them accordingly.
+- **Duplicate Elimination**: If a field is an array in both objects, JSONB Union will merge and drop duplicates, ensuring unique elements in the resulting array.
 - **Easy Integration**: The extension can be used as both a standalone function and an aggregation function with `GROUP BY`.
 - **High Performance**: JSONB Union is optimized for performance, ensuring efficient operations on large datasets.
 - **Fully Customizable**: As an open-source project, you can modify and adapt JSONB Union to suit your specific needs.